samber/do/docs/docs/service-invocation/accept-interfaces-return-structs.md

 - `do.InvokeAs`
 - `do.MustInvokeAs`

 Named invocation is not available for now.
-Please open an issue to discuss about your needs.
+Feel free to open an issue to discuss your needs.

 Implicit aliasing is recommended for production.